omarhimada/flogen/README.md

 # FloGen
 FloGen generates randomized data (e.g.: orders for an eCommerce website) for testing ML applications.
-For example, if you want to generate a million dummy records to test your machine learning implementations, you can use FloGen to generate a configurable amount of random data to consume.
+For example, if you want to generate millions of dummy records to test your machine learning implementations, you can use FloGen to generate a configurable amount of random data to consume.

 SKUs, the quantity of cart items in an order, and the quantity of each SKU in those cart items are all randomized.